WonkManGood/wonkFINAL/README.md

 #### **Video Demo**:  <URL HERE>
 #### **Description**:

-wonkCIPHER is a clone with functionality strictly to
+wonkCIPHER is a clone of [randomart](https://github.com/ansemjo/randomart) with functionality strictly to text.